Creating Test Suite

 Associated Releases

-Select a release from the releases added on the project details page.
+Select a release from the releases on the project details page.

 Associated Cycles